gauravxroy/mammothzy/README.md

 - **Developed And Created By**
 - **Name**: Gaurav Roy
 - **GitHub**: [(https://github.com/gauravxroy)]
-- *** This Assignment is for educational purposes only , and don't copy
+- *** This Assignment is for educational purposes only.

 Documentations: